 Dedicated Manager Research and Selection Team

 In order to successfully deliver on an open architecture solution, our target date team employs a dedicated manager research and selection team (MR&S) that is responsible for due diligence, selection and ongoing monitoring of the underlying managers within our target date portfolios.
 This team has over 10 years of experience working within an open architecture target date framework, and consists of career research analysts who average nearly 20 years of industry experience.
 Voya’s manager research and selection team members are assigned specific asset class responsibilities and are supported by a team of quantitative analysts.
-The team also provides oversight to Voya’s entire mutual fund platform, which totaled over $90 billion as of December 31, 2019.
-Overseeing a pool of nearly $100 billion provides access to the industry’s most respected investment managers as well as leverage when negotiating fees.
+The team also provides oversight to Voya’s entire mutual fund platform, which totaled over $93 billion as of December 31, 2020, as well more than $7 billion in collective investment trusts and custom target-date mandates.
+Overseeing a pool of more than $100 billion provides access to the industry’s most respected investment managers as well as leverage when negotiating fees.

 The MR&S team operates independently to foster unbiased decision-making, which helps to ensure an optimal combination of diverse managers and styles.
 We believe this approach contributes to achieving consistent results over time.
 To ensure independence in selecting between proprietary and non-proprietary funds, our analysts’ compensation is directly impacted by the performance of the underlying managers they recommend.